 Created in Germany, the Bielefelder just might be the ultimate dual purpose bird!
 They are extremely docile, large for the table, lay good-sized eggs, and are autosexing.
 What more could a homesteader ask for?
 The only flaw we’ve found is that they do eat more than other breeds, probably because of their large size.
 None of our roosters of any breed have ever attacked us and gone on to reproduce, but these boys have been the most mellow with us and are the least likely to cause drama in the bachelor pad or with the hens.

 We LOVED our Bielefelders!
-They were all like giant teddy bears, laid pretty decent amounts of eggs, and we appreciated that they were autosexing.
-Our Bielefelder roosters consistently had the best personalities out of all our breeds.
-Unfortunately, they ate a LOT, their eggs were only medium-sized, they were prone to frostbite in the winter, and they let all the other roosters bully them too much in the bachelor pad.
+They were all like giant teddy bears, laid decent amounts of eggs, and we appreciated that they were autosexing.
+Our roosters consistently had the best personalities out of all our breeds.
+Unfortunately, they ate a LOT, their eggs were only medium-sized, they were prone to frostbite, and they let the other poultry bully them too much.

 Along with the Queen of Chickens, we also have the King!
 These chickens are HUGE, standing about 2 feet tall and weighing over 10 lbs.
 They are known for being gentle giants and they have cold-hardy pea combs.
 Ours are the Dark variety, with gorgeous silver penciling on each feather.